 - individuals and small businesses should report the incident to the Australian Cybercrime Online Reporting Network (ACORN)

-- major businesses should report to the Australian Computer Emergency Response Team (CERT)
+- large businesses should report to the Australian Computer Emergency Response Team (CERT)

 - disconnect the compromised machine from the network and wait for law enforcement to respond